anonymousminati/training-image-recognition-model-generator/README.md

   - The predicted class name.
   - The confidence level of the prediction.
 - If the confidence level is below the threshold (default: 80%), the result will be displayed as "Unknown."

+### 4. Batch Test the Model
+- Navigate to the "Batch Test Model" section from the sidebar.
+- Upload multiple images for batch testing.
+  - Each image will be processed, and the model will predict the class and confidence level.
+- Provide feedback for each prediction using checkboxes to mark whether the prediction is correct.
+- View the overall accuracy based on user feedback.
+- A bar chart will display the counts of true predictions, false predictions, and unknowns.

 ### Notes
 - Ensure that the `uploaded_images/` directory is structured with subfolders for each class.